fereshtehforghani/academic-website/content/home/experience.md

     location: , Lausanne, Switzerland
     date_start: '2021-06-01'
     date_end: ''
-    description: I'm a remote intern under the supervision of Prof. Alexandre Alahi.
+    description: |2-I'm a remote intern under the supervision of Prof. Alexandre Alahi.
 This project is about human image synthesis/prediction using GANs.

     - title: Research Assistant
     	company: Medical Imaging Lab, Sharif University of Technology
     	company_url: ''
     	company_logo: org-gc
     	location: Tehran, Iran
     	date_start: '2020-10-01'
     	date_end: '2021-06-0.1'
-    description: I was a research assistant under the supervision of Prof. Mohammad Hossein Rohban.
+    	description: |2-I was a research assistant under the supervision of Prof. Mohammad Hossein Rohban.
 The aim of the project was to use a contrastive representation learning method to train our network with unlabeled data and improve IoU score after fine-tuning with labeled data.

 design:
   columns: '2'